Together We Can Make Fur History Take Action

 Join 4802 other Portland residents in signing the petition.
 There are 6 signature locations at local Portland businesses.View Locations

 Keep up to date on the latest developmentsSubscribe

 Endorse as a Business or Organization

-Join 40 other Portland-based businesse that have endorsed the ban on the sale of new fur products!Endorse
+Join over 50 other Portland-based businesse that have endorsed the ban on the sale of new fur products!Endorse

 Fur Industry Facts

 Each year, more than 1 billion animals are killed for their fur worldwide, including rabbits, mink, foxes, coyotes, chinchillas, rabbits, seals, dogs, and cats.

 Roughly 85% of animals killed for fur are raised on fur factory farms, with the remainder trapped in the wild.

 Animals killed on fur farms spend their entire lives in cramped cages.
 These species are wild, with territorial ranges in the hundreds of acres.
 The confinement and boredom often leads to cage psychosis - frantic pacing, self-mutilation, and cannibalism.

 Animals trapped in the wild are often stuck in traps for days, exposed to the elements, injured and bleeding, and without food or water.
 Traps are indiscriminate, sometimes killing companion animals and endangered species.